rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Decorators/ViewChild-basics.md

-The @ViewChild and @ViewChildren decorators in Angular provide a way to access and manipulate DOM elements, directives and components.
+The** @ViewChild** and** @ViewChildren** decorators in Angular provide a way to access and manipulate DOM elements, directives and components.
 In this tutorial, we'll see an Angular 9 example of how to use the two decorators.

-You can use ViewChild if you need to query one element from the DOM and ViewChildren for multiple elements.
+**You can use ViewChild if you need to query one element from the DOM and ViewChildren for multiple elements.
+In other words, they behave the same, only the former returns one reference, while the latter returns multiple references as a QueryList object.**

+**Usually, these decorators are paired with template reference variables.
+A template reference variable is simply a named reference to a DOM element within a template.
+You can view it as something similar to the id attribute of an html element.
+You mark a DOM element with a template reference and then query it inside a class using the ViewChild decorator.**

 #### What's ViewChild in Angular?